Crispy Baked Chicken Breast

 Bake

-- Garnish the crispy baked chicken breasts with a slice of lemon and chopped parsley, if desired.
+- Garnish with lemon slices and chopped parsley if you like.

 Notes

-- Chicken: you can also make this recipe with chicken tenders or with boneless, skinless thighs.
+- Chicken: You can also use chicken tenders or boneless thighs.
+Adjust cooking time as needed.

-- Storage: leftovers can be stored in an airtight container in the refrigerator for 3-4 days or frozen for up to 3 months.
+- Storage: Keep leftovers in an airtight container in the fridge for 3 to 4 days or freeze for up to 3 months.

 great recipe, thank you!
 My family loved it.